-This research study does not offer the development of a new theoretical framework to apply to organizations.
-Instead, it attempts to extend the explanatory power of theory by applying the concepts of converging (accommodation) and diverging (non-accommodation) into the field of organizational communication.
-Traditionally, this theory has focused on discussing topics within intercultural communication and interpersonal communication interactions.
+While this study does not develop a new theory, it extends the explanatory power of theory by applying the concepts of converging (accommodation) and diverging (non-accommodation) in the healthcare setting.
+Traditionally, this theory has focused on discussing topics within intercultural and group communication interactions.
 However, this study explores the use of messages as they relate to the expected roles of the chaplain position.
-In other words, this study highlights the use of convergence and divergence as an organizational norm.
-Extending these theoretical understandings into new contexts solidifies the significance of this research study.
+In other words, this study highlights the use of convergence specifically, and divergence to a lesser extent, as an organizational norm.
+Hospital chaplains as liaisons who interact with people in all organizational areas must be able to adapt their communication to meet the needs and expectations of those around them.
+They must be able to float in and out of groups seamlessly to succeed at work.
+Thus, this study begins to extend CAT by focusing not on a single group, but rather on how people accommodate multiple groups in the course of a single workday.

 Practical Contributions

-The findings from this study reveal an interesting dynamic of the hospital chaplain in the workplace.
-Not only are these individuals in their environment to work, but also they are available as social and organizational resources to the workplace.
-Their high amount of connection within the network, along with high communication interactions and varied amount of expectations, leads to a unique type of position within their work environment.
-These individuals also give insight to the inner workings of the hospital environment.
-Chaplains, on a daily basis, are interacting with patients and their family, nurses, physicians, social workers, other community clergy, volunteers, hospital administrators, and environmental and food service workers.
+The findings from this study reveal an interesting dynamic for the hospital chaplain.
+Not only are these individuals in their environment to work, but also they are available as social and organizational resources.
+Their high amount of connection within the network, along with varied communication interactions and expectations, leads to a unique organizational position.
+Chaplains, on a daily basis, interact with patients and their families, nurses, physicians, social workers, other community clergy, volunteers, hospital administrators, and environmental and food service workers.
 This internal and external connection becomes one that allows these, and only these individuals, to interact with people no one else can.
-As noted by Wittenberg-Lyles, Oliver, Demiris, Baldwin, and Regehr (2008), chaplains bring a unique perspective when involved with interdisciplinary teams.
-Additionally, this study reveals that their unique role also allows them to communicate effectively with those in their workplace across different ranks.
+Chaplains bring a unique perspective when involved with interdisciplinary teams (Wittenberg-Lyles, at al., 2008); they offer insight the hospital’s inner workings based upon the interactions they have with both internal and external stakeholders.
+Additionally, this study reveals that their unique role also allows them to communicate effectively with diverse others in the workplace.

 Chaplain-physician relationships and reciprocity in work interactions may foster more positive relationship perspectives (Carey & Cohen, 2009).
 This study reinforces the idea as chaplains frequently referred to themselves as resources and helpful “aids” to the hospital environment.
 In other words, this line of research contributes to the conversation that legitimizes the need for chaplains as solid contributors to the hospital environment.
 More importantly, it also encourages perspective changes from other workers who may not be as convinced.
 For example, nurses or technicians may wonder why they do not get a patient’s undivided attention when entering a patient room if the chaplain is present; this research reinforces the role chaplains play in the healing and dying processes.
 Similarly, the chaplain is on the front lines with the nurses and technicians and can advocate for them in inter-disciplinary team meetings as potentially the only ones who have first-hand knowledge of what these co-workers experience in their everyday work interactions.